 - Using steroid medicines, such as prednisone.

-The following actions can help prevent a vaginal yeast infection.
+The following actions may help prevent a vaginal yeast infection.

-Some women think that eating foods with lactobacillus organisms, such as yogurt or acidophilus milk, will help prevent yeast infections.
+Some people think that eating foods with lactobacillus organisms, such as yogurt, can help prevent yeast infections.
 So far there is no evidence for this connection.
 But eating foods that contain lactobacillus can be part of a healthy diet.